NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added ability to rotate and flip the arena.
 - Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.
 - The applications now uses logging.
+- Added menu item to open the current survival file.

 **Note:** Version 1 is discontinued.
 If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, since 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.